spiral/docs/framework/container.md

 > In additional to that spiral controllers and services support `init` method where you can put your dependencies without overwriting default constructor.

 ### Bindings
-In given example we simply constructed instance of `UserMailer` without any additional operations, hovewer in many cases (especially in spiral core components), class may declare dependency with interface rather than class:
+In given example we simply constructed instance of `UserMailer` without any additional operations, however in many cases (especially in spiral core components), class may declare dependency with interface rather than class:

 ```php